Ethereal Raku Cremation Urn

 The process of Raku firing differs from other firing methods because the pots are removed from the kiln at their maximum temperature.

 Because these are made to order hand-crafted works of art each urn will be unique one of a kind.
-Normally this can take 3 to 6 weeks after receipt of the order.
+Normally this can take up to 10 weeks after receipt of the order.

 (c.i.) = Cubic Inches